cioccarellia/ksprefs/README.md

 ### Write
 To save values to the preference storage you can use `push()`<br>
-Push takes the key and the value, and stores them inside the preferences.
+Push takes a key and a value, and stores them inside the preferences.

 ```kotlin
 prefs.push("username", viewModel.username)